Global bifurcation for monotone fronts of elliptic equations: Principal eigenvalues and the spectral condition

-Clearly this includes $\limL$ (when $t = 0$), and each of its members has well-defined limiting transversal operators at $x = \pm\infty$.
-As $t \geq 0$, the corresponding principal eigenvalues are all strictly negative.
-Thus the entire family is semi-Fredholm with index $\ind\limL$.
+Each of these operators is uniformly elliptic and uniformly oblique, and has well-defined limiting transversal operators at $x = \pm\infty$.
+As $t\sigma \geq 0$, \eqref{spectral assumption} guarantees that the corresponding principal eigenvalues are all strictly negative.
+Thus, arguing as above, the entire family is semi-Fredholm.
+By the continuity of the index, the operators at the endpoints $t=0$ and $t=1$ therefore have the same index, that is $\ind\limL=\ind(\limL_1-\sigma,\limL_2)$.